mocnik-science/geogrid.js/README.md

 }
 ```

+The grid cell IDs are assumed to conform to both *adaptive* and *non-adaptive IDs*, as is described in:

+tba

-Such data can, for example, be provided by the framework [Measures REST](https://github.com/giscience/measures-rest).
+Data which is formatted in the above format is, for example, provided by the framework [Measures REST](https://github.com/giscience/measures-rest).

 The `ISEA3HLayer` can be used in combination with different base maps.
 A good choice is [Toner lite by Stamen](http://maps.stamen.com/toner-lite).
 The complete code of the example is as follows: